CERTIFICATION PROGRAM

 On November 19, 1988, the Arkansas District Court Clerks Association elected to begin a certification program, with assistance from the Arkansas District Judges Council and the Administrative Office of the Courts.
 This program is designed to increase the knowledge of all district court clerks by providing basic information about duties and procedural issues that commonly confront district court personnel.
 The Association promotes public trust in district courts, leadership through professional development and customer-oriented justice.

-The annual convention is held in April for district clerks and district judges combined.
-A minimum of three (3) additional educational seminars will also be provided each year.
-A seminar is held in February with the same seminar repeating in November.
-Attendance is designated by your judicial district.
+A minimum of three (3) educational seminars in addition to the annual conference will be provided each year.
+A seminar is held in February for members in the 2nd & 4th congressional districts with the same seminar repeating in November for the 1st and 3rd congressional districts.
 A seminar is held in August for Chief Clerks only.
 Deputy Clerks are not eligible to attend the Chief Clerks meetings.
+The annual convention is held in April with the district clerks and district judges combined.

 REQUIREMENTS FOR CERTIFICATION

-- *Complete a minimum of two (2) full calendar years (January 1 through December 31) as a Chief or Deputy Clerk in a district court.
+Complete a minimum of three full calendar years (January 1 through December 31) as a Chief or Deputy Clerk in a district court.
 (If you are hired mid-year, your service will not begin counting until the following January 1st.)

-- *Be a current paid “active” member of the Arkansas District Court Clerks Association while awaiting certification.
-To maintain an “active” member status, you must pay the annual dues on time and maintain your membership the entire time you are awaiting your certification.
-Service credit and educational hours will not be calculated for in-active non-paid members.
+- Be a current paid member of the Arkansas District Court Clerks Association while awaiting certification.
+To maintain a current member status, you must pay the annual dues on time and maintain your membership the entire time you are awaiting your certification.
+Service credit and educational hours will not be calculated for non-active non-paid members.
 Dues must be paid by March 1st of each year.
 Dues cannot be back-paid to obtain certification.
-Please note, dues are non-transferrable and must be paid in each member’s name and therefore, should be submitted for all new hires upon hiring.

 CERTIFICATION RULES